metreeca/metreeca-core/docs/tutorials/interacting-with-ldp-apis.md

 # Faceted Search

-Metreeca/Link REST APIs engine extends [Linked Data Platform (LDP) Containers](https://www.w3.org/TR/ldp/#ldpc) with faceted search and supporting facet-related queries.
+Metreeca/Link REST APIs engine supports model-driven faceted search and related facet-related queries without additional effort.

 To retrieve a digest description of collection items matching a set of facet filters, perform a `GET` operation on the URL identifying the collection, appending a URL-encoded JSON query object [describing the filters](../references/faceted-search) to be applied.